sjentsch/lsjDocs/Ch16/Ch16_Bayes_5.rst

 .. ----------------------------------------------------------------------------

-Before moving on, it’s worth highlighting the difference between the orthodox test results and the Bayesian one.
+Before moving on, it is worth highlighting the difference between the orthodox test results and the Bayesian one.
 According to the orthodox test, we obtained a significant result, though only barely.
 Nevertheless, many people would happily accept *p* = 0.043 as reasonably strong evidence for an effect.
-In contrast, notice that the Bayesian test doesn’t even reach 2:1 odds in favour of an effect, and would be considered very weak evidence at best.
-In my experience that’s a pretty typical outcome.
+In contrast, notice that the Bayesian test does not even reach 2:1 odds in favour of an effect, and would be considered very weak evidence at best.
+In my experience that is a pretty typical outcome.
 Bayesian methods usually require more evidence before rejecting the null.

 Paired samples *t*-test